humbleafrica-zz/artmatch/README.md

 ### *Sign Up and Artist Profiles* ###
      - Sign up will include Artists profiles where artists
-     - Upload their work to looked at to be considered by other artists
+     - Upload their work to be considered by other artists
      - Their work can be voted on by fellow artists

 ### *Bug Requests* ###
      - Artists can also post bug resolution requests
      - All artists having the same issue can click on a tag to signal the instance of the same issue

 ### *Feature Requests* ###
      - Artists can request a feature to be added to the page at a minimum cost of £3.